ghost3344/microservices-demo/README.md

 5> start all 5 services by running npm run start in each service folder

+open http://localhost:80 in browser to get api list and other info

 6> postman collection url ---
 https://api.postman.com/collections/27120574-001204a9-9700-4b50-a3b5-b867cd9c466a?access_key=PMAT-01H0NFHG2HZ5P53GF4W1JGN9B7